jacobtomlinson/website/content/posts/2019/2019-08-25-why-your-profile-picture-is-important.md

 <img src="/images/1564674220532.png" width="50%" />

 ## Be the only person in the photo

 Your profile picture is there to give someone an impression of who you are.
 Having multiple people in the photo will just lead to confusion.
 Even if it is obvious which one is you (perhaps because of age, gender, etc).
 It still adds a mental overhead to filter out the other person.

 <img src="/images/1564674540191.png" width="50%" />

-If there is a picture of you with someone else that you particularly like then be sure to crop out enough of them that it's clear that it's you.
+If there is a picture of you with someone else that you particularly like then be sure to crop out enough of them to leave just you.

 <img src="/images/1564674929230.png" width="50%" />

 ## Keep the photo natural and in full colour

-Using a filter on your profile photo will decrease how well it represents you.
-If you're going to edit your photo be sure to use effects which fix lighting and contrast to make it look more realistic.
-Save Clarendon or Juno for Instagram.
+Using a filter on your profile photo is common on personal social media, especially on Instagram.
+By association this gives these pictures more of a social feel than a professional one.
+If you're going to edit your photo I suggest you use effects which fix lighting and contrast to make it look more realistic rather than artistic.

-In this example the left image here is going to provide a better impression of you in a professional setting than the right image.
+In this example the left image here is going to feel more professional and the right image is going to feel more personal.

 <img src="/images/1564577566695.png" width="100%" />

 ## Use a high contrast photo

 You are the only thing that matters in the photo.
 To help view your profile picture at smaller sizes you want to make sure there is a high contrast between you and the background.
-You can techniques including lighting, focus and plan background to make sure you stand out.
+You can use techniques including lighting, focus and plain backgrounds to make sure you stand out.

 <img src="/images/1566566957096.png" width="50%" />